-Regardless of whether an incident is resolved through an administrative handling or through a judicial board hearing, a charged student found responsible for misconduct has the option of submitting one written appeal request, as detailed below.
-Lack of an appeal by the charged student is interpreted as his/her acceptance of the original decision.
+Regardless of whether an incident is resolved through an administrative handling or through a judicial board hearing, a charged student found responsible for violating the Honor and Student Conduct Codes has the option of submitting one written appeal request, as detailed below.
+Lack of an appeal by the charged student is interpreted as the student’s acceptance of the original decision.
 If no appeal is submitted, the original decision becomes the final outcome of the student disciplinary process.

 When an appeal request is submitted, the charged student is typically not afforded a meeting with the person resolving the appeal request.
 Regardless of the outcome of the appeal request, the charged student is notified in writing of the appeal outcome.
 Appeal outcome decisions are final decisions in the disciplinary process; additional appeal is not available through the Honor and Student Conduct Codes and Regulations.

-An appeal request concerning charges and/or sanctions stemming from B-level violations resolved administratively without a hearing may be made by a charged student on the ground of incorrect determination of responsibility and/or on the ground of sanction(s) disproportionate to the severity of the violation.
-An appeal request of an administrative handling must be made in writing by the specified deadline to the representative of the Office of the Dean of Students who issued the charges and sanctions.
-(Exception: The vice president and dean for student development or his designee resolves appeal requests concerning charges and/or sanctions stemming from B-level violations of the Interpersonal Misconduct Policy resolved administratively without a hearing.)
+An appeal request concerning charges and/or sanctions stemming from B-level violations of the Honor and Student Conduct Codes resolved administratively without a hearing may be made by a charged student on the ground of incorrect determination of responsibility and/or on the ground of sanction(s) disproportionate to the severity of the violation.
+An appeal request of an administrative handling must be made in writing and submitted to the Office of the Dean of Students within two weekdays (Monday-Friday) after the date on which the written notice was sent.

-An appeal request concerning the outcome of a judicial board hearing may be made by a charged student on one or more of the following grounds:
+An appeal request concerning the outcome of a judicial board hearing held to resolve charges of alleged violation of the Honor and Student Conduct Codes may be made by a charged student on one or more of the following grounds:

-- new information not available at the time of the hearing that likely would significantly alter the hearing panel’s understanding of the case;
+- new information not known by the charged student at the time of the hearing that likely would significantly alter the hearing panel’s understanding of the case;

 - sanction(s) disproportionate to the severity of the violation; and/or